-Douglas S. Chan received his B.A.Sc. degree in electrical
+Douglas S. Chan received from Cornell University his Ph.D. degree

-Since 2014, Doug has been a Visiting Research Scholar in Electrical Engineering and Computer Science at the
+From 2014-2017, Doug was a Visiting Researcher Scholar with the Dept. of Electrical Engineering and Computer Science at

-University of California, Berkeley, where his work is affiliated with the
+University of California, Berkeley, where he was with the

 Swarm Lab and Berkeley Wireless Research Center.

-Prior to that (2006-2014), Doug was a Technical Leader at Cisco Systems' Wireless Networking Business Unit and his work included
+Prior to that (2006-2014), he was a Technical Leader at Cisco Systems' Wireless Networking Business Unit and his work included

-R&D on wireless LAN products and their standardizations.
-Later at Cisco, Doug was a member of Cisco
+R&D on Wi-Fi products and their standardizations.
+Later at Cisco, Doug was with Cisco

-Advanced Architecture and Research (now Cisco Enterprise Networking Labs) where he investigated emerging paradigms
+Advanced Architecture and Research and investigated emerging paradigms

 like fog computing, data analytics, and Internet of Things.